What Estate Grown Wine and Small-Lot Winemaking Actually Mean

 The meaningful distinction is not a number.
 It’s a decision-making model.

 Small-lot winemaking inverts that model.
-Fewer cases means every vineyard block, every fermentation vessel, and every barrel can receive individual attention.
+Fewer cases mean every vineyard block, every fermentation vessel, and every barrel can receive individual attention.
 A call that improves one specific 40-case lot, but would be impractical to apply across thousands of cases, is a call a small-lot winemaker can actually make.

 That’s the practical difference.
 Not just quantity.
 Granularity of decision-making.